-Getting to the Single Leg X form the Straight X guard is as easy as unhooking the hip hook And throwing it over the near side leg.
-The other leg then goes on to hook behind the butt on the same side.
+Getting to the Single Leg X from the Straight X guard is as easy as unhooking the hip hook And throwing it over the near side leg.
+The other leg then goes on to hook behind the butt, on the same side.
 The best grip here is an Achilles grip, but the scoop grip can be useful as well, particularly for sweeps.
-Options include sweeping to a leg lock or pass, going for a rolling leg lock attack or transitioning into another X guard variation.
+Options include sweeping to a leg lock or pass, going for a rolling leg lock attack, or transitioning into another X guard variation.

 The Low Single Leg X